 Think about it – India alone produces over 1,800 films in a year, according to Statista.

-Add to that more than 850 television channels and the variety of content that is produced for them – different types of shows, soap operas, dailies, features, ads, etc. The new wave of web-based content and streaming platforms, too, is taking this industry to newer heights, while also adding to the huge pool of opportunities for creative and technical professionals.
+Add to that more than 850 television channels and the variety of content that is produced for them – different types of shows, soap operas, dailies, features, ads, etc. The new wave of web-based content and streaming platforms, too, is taking this career in film industry to newer heights, while also adding to the huge pool of opportunities for creative and technical professionals.

 Read This Comprehensive Guide To A Successful Career In Film Making